 Here are some other useful Christmas event catering tips to help make your office holiday event planning a breeze:

 Follow these guidelines when planning the duration of your Christmas bash.

 How much finger food should I order for my event?

 Simple!
 Check out our quantity guidelines for more details, but we recommend the following:

 A combination of both is best for your Christmas event.
-Serve the hot finger food first, followed by the cold.
+Serve the hot food first, followed by the cold.

 Worried about your finger food running out?